-Good economic performance and financial strength are necessary for Industrivärden to create long-term value for its shareholders and support the portfolio companies over time.
-In this way, Industrivärden can contribute to good development of the portfolio companies' corporate governance as well as social and environmental development.
-Industrivärden's financial performance and growth in net asset value are described on pages 50-72.
-Industrivärden's stock performance and dividends paid are shown on pages 42-44.
+Good economic performance and financial strength are necessary for Industrivärden to create long-term value for its shareholders and support its portfolio companies over time.
+In this way, Industrivärden can contribute to the favorable development of portfolio companies' corporate governance as well as social and environmental development.
+Industrivärden's financial performance and growth in net asset value are described on pages 46-70.
+Industrivärden's stock performance and dividends paid are shown on pages 38-41.